ErhardLabs/ge/plugins/wp-google-analytics-events/readme.txt

 3. Plugin Scroll Settings screenshot-5.png
 2. Google Analytics real time events screenshot-2.png == Changelog ==

+= Version 2.5.1 =
+1. Fixed an issue with the none-interaction field

 = Version 2.5.0 =
 1. Added support for Global Site Tags - The new tracking code from Google Analytics